sorrel/minimal-mistakes/_pages/services.md

 We can do mowing and lawn care, but do not specialise in this area.

 # Prices
-Maintenance and design consultation from £23 per hour.
+Professionally qualified garden maintenance, advice and wildlife specialist services from £24 per hour.

 All maintenance consultation visits are free.